chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

 </div>

-<a name="tech_stack"></a>
 ## Tech Stack

-- __Django:__ This is the backbone of the backend api, and the packages installed are specified in the _requirements.txt_ file inside the __backend__ folder.
+- __Django:__ This is the backbone of the backend API, and the packages installed are specified in the _requirements.txt_ file inside the __backend__ folder.

 - __React:__ The __frontend__ library in use.
 This was created via ``npx create-react-app``.
 The things pre-installed can be found in __package.json__.

-  If you want to install more stuffs, simply `npm install [pkg]` locally at the `frontend` directory.
+  If you want to install more packages, simply `npm install [pkg]` locally at the `frontend` directory.
 Then observe that `package.json` got changed.
-Docker will pick it up and install them on the container once you `docker compose build` again.
-If things do not install, simply delete all the associated volumes and images, and delete the __node_modules__ folders, and `docker compose build` from scratch.
+Docker will pick it up and install it on the container once you `docker-compose build` again.
+If things do not install, simply delete all the associated volumes and images, delete the __node_modules__ folders, and `docker-compose build` from scratch.
 It works well for me.

 - __Nginx:__ This is the server for the Docker-Compose testing build.
 The default configuration in use can be found at the __nginx/nginx.conf__ file.
 Serves Django's static and media files as well.
 See conf for details.